cs210/Worldsight/README.md

 Farhan | White | Unity, VR, Web Development, Graphics | planning, writing | conscientious, methodical | public speaking, product management | communication

 # Our product
-Worldsight is building an intuitive pipeline for users to upload photos of historical sites and receive a ready-to-go virtual reality experience they can share with customers.
+Worldsight is building an intuitive web platform, Meshworks, for e-commerce sellers to capture, customize, and share 3D models of their products with their customers.

 We are also developing a separate VR experience to showcase the potential for building on top of the post-pipeline production.
 Our pipeline can be divided into 2 sections:

 <img src="https://github.com/cs210/Worldsight/blob/master/pipeline.png">